souvik1053/My-daytrade-lab/README.md

-# 📈 My-daytrade-lab – A Smart Backtesting Strategy with Streamlit
+# 📈 My-daytrade-lab – A Smart Backtesting Strategy

 This project implements a backtesting tool for a high-probability trading strategy that enters trades at the **71% Fibonacci retracement level** after a **Break of Structure (BoS)** confirmation.
 It's designed for Forex and adaptable to other asset classes like crypto or indices.